stappersg/vBook/src/reference/vSL/objects.md

 ### Recommandations

-If objects do not need to be created during filtering, it is recommended to declare them inside `.vsl` files and importing them via the `import` Rhai directive in rule files.
+It is recommended to declare objects inside `.vsl` files and importing them via the `import` Rhai directive in rule files.
 (See the [Rhai modules](https://rhai.rs/book/language/modules/index.html) documentation for more information)

 ```js
 // -- objects/network.vsl